 - Mind you, I've not yet seen him - he seems to keep late hours, but has apparently been preparing for a conference in Cyprus that he is now away upon.

 - It appears that my unidentified contact keeps late hours.

 on the hour

-- At an exact hour, or at the beginning of each hour, of the day or night: news bulletins all day on the hourMore example sentences
+- At an exact hour, or on each hour, of the day or night: news bulletins on the hourMore example sentences

 - I rang every hour, on the hour, until three in the morning, for several nights.